-Shizune and Misha are almost literally attached at the hip, Hisao continually being surprised when he sees one without the other (and given Shizune's "we are separate people" line it's a comment they receive frequently).
-For a while it seems that the two are trying to get Hisao into a three-way relationship with them.
-Unfortunately, Misha already confessed to Shizune a while ago, but Shizune doesn't return her feelings.
+Shizune and Misha are almost literally attached at the hip, Hisao continually being surprised when he sees one without the other, with both of them giving him a "we are separate people" line (as if it's a comment they receive frequently).
+Shizune's route is more about the relationship between the three of them rather than Shizune and Hisao's relationship specifically, to Threesome Subtext levels.
+It turns out Misha does have feelings for Shizune and confessed a while ago, but Shizune doesn't return her feelings.

 Nurse makes a lot of borderline - and some past borderline - flirtacious remarks to Hisao.
 He says he's joking, but Hisao doesn't find it funny.

 A very Stripperiffic Exchange lieutenant on the Citadel Station hits on the protagonist during her involvement in a sidequest, and she does so regardless of player gender.